Skip to main content

 Expect Column Values To Be Of Type

 Validates that the values within a column are of a specific data type.
-This is more stringent compared to the previous Expectation, suitable for scenarios needing strict type adherence.
+This is useful for scenarios needing strict type adherence.

 Use Case: Handling data transferred using formats that do not embed schema (e.g., CSV), where apparent type changes can occur when new values appear.